 Daniel Torday's debut novel, The Last Flight of Poxl West, will be published by St. Martin's Press in 2015.
 His novella, The Sensualist, won the 2012 National Jewish Book Award for debut fiction.
 Torday's short stories and essays have appeared in Esquire Magazine, Glimmer Train, Harvard Review, The New York Times and The Kenyon Review.
 He is currently the Director of Creative Writing at Bryn Mawr College.

 The biannual $50,000 Literary Prize is sponsored by St. Francis College to offer its support and encouragement to the literary community and mid-career authors who have recently published their 3rd to 5th work of fiction.

 - Self-published books and English translations are considered.

-- The current Prize is for work published between June 2013 and May 2015.
+- The next Prize will be for work published between June 2015 and May 2017.

 To enter, please submit 5 copies of the work to:

 SFC Literary Prize

 St. Francis College